rocherbpb/meta_hydra/index.md

 Pathogens in the dataset are identified from the CZ-ID pathogen list (https://czid.org/pathogen_list) and the pathogens of military importance list (here).

+Select each pathogen node, and save reads (File->Extract Reads...) as a fasta file.
+Move these fata files to the Blast directory found in the working directory.

 ### Blast confirmation of Diamond classification
 Create blast job files: